I – V 07:00-21:00

 1. Prodromal (nonspecific symptoms) phase:

-• Fever (often over 38 °C),
+• Fever (often above 38 °C),

-• Headache, muscle, and joint pain,
+• Headache, muscle, joint pains,

 • General weakness, fatigue,